Are You the Right Personality Type for Chatbot Writing?

 A World First

-Chatbot writing is a massive opportunity right now … nearly $3 trillion in business value by next year and growing like crazy.
+Chatbot writing is a massive opportunity right now … expected to be $142 billion in business value in the next 24 months and growing like crazy.

 It’s a new industry, set to explode.